Global well-posedness of slightly supercritical SQG equations and gradient estimate: Introduction

+is nondecreasing in $0<\abs{\zeta}<r_\epsilon$ and tends to $0$ as $\abs{\zeta}\to 0$. \end{itemize} Especially, we call \eqref{eq:1.2} slightly supercritical if $k$ and $m$ satisfy the slightly supercritical-ness conditions (the second and last assumptions above).

-We prove the global regularity with the help of the nonlinear maximum principle \cite{Con12}.
-We show a conditional regularity result in the first step, then we prove that desired regularity is conserved by evolution in the second step.
+We prove the global regularity for a solution of \eqref{eq:1.2} with help of the nonlinear maximum principle by Constantin-Vicol \cite{Con12}.
+We show a conditional regularity result in the first step, then we prove that required regularity is conserved by evolution in the second step.
 The main difference between our proof and \cite{Con12} is that we provide a modulus of continuity while \cite{Con12} argues only with uniform continuity (the only small shock condition).
-An explicit modulus of continuity allows us to construct an exponential gradient estimate, Main Theorem 2.
+We say a function $f$ admits a modulus of continuity $\omega$ if $|f(x) - f(y)| \leq \omega(\abs{x-y})$ for all $x\neq y$.
+A modulus of continuity function $\omega:[0,\infty)\to [0,\infty)$ should be non-decreasing, $\omega(0) = 0$, and continuous at $0$.
+An explicit modulus of continuity for solution allows us to construct an exponential gradient estimate; Main Theorem 2.

 In section \ref{sec:2}, we list some estimates regarding the relationship between the kernel and the Fourier multiplier.
 We provide suitable conditions for $k$ and $m$ to behave similarly as the main example \eqref{eq:1.3}.
 We also collect some elementary integral estimates for later use.
 In section \ref{sec:3}, we provide conditional regularity result for \eqref{eq:1.2}.
-If $\theta$ is a bounded weak solution to \eqref{eq:1.2} in time $[0,T]$ and $\theta(\cdot,t)$ admits a modulus of continuity $\Omega$ for $t\in [0,T]$ which satisfies
+If $\theta$ is a bounded weak solution to \eqref{eq:1.2} in time $[0,T]$ and $\theta(\cdot,t)$ admits a modulus of continuity $\omega$ for $t\in [0,T]$ which satisfies

 then $\theta$ is a smooth solution.
 In section \ref{sec:4}, we prove that a modulus of continuity $M \omega$ for $\theta(\cdot,t)$ is conserved by $\eqref{eq:1.2}$ if a constant $M$ depends on $\theta_0$ is sufficiently large and